 A nonprofit can start the year out by thanking, and therefore further noting, the previous year’s gift.
 And by making that thank you have a practical purpose, such making sure the donor has necessary paperwork to receive possible benefits from their gift, the donor doesn’t have to be wary of another ask coming their way at the start of the year.

 It also doesn’t hurt for a nonprofit to strategically place their name in donors’ minds during the start of the year.
-With the fresh hope and high energy that comes with this time of year.
+Using email templates that are part of an all-in-one platform to track these communications throughout the year can be an efficient way to stay connected and provide a personal touch

 An Example in Donor Stewardship

-Sending tax receipts when it will be most convenient for the donor, rather than only using payment acknowledgements, is a donor centric strategy that some donors will definitely notice.
+Having a robust accounting system that can produce giving statements and receipts on demand will allow you to offer transparency and convenience your donors will definitely notice.
 Donors will appreciate not having to search their files or reach out for the tax receipt.
+Providing a way for donors to log in to see their giving history, set up recurring gifts, and manage their own giving is also helpful.
 The strategy is making it as easy as possible for donors to take advantage of every benefit charitable giving has to offer.

 If crafted correctly, a thank you cover letter with tax receipt attached showcases your nonprofit’s donor stewardship.
 The message itself adds another layer of communications, exhibiting that nonprofit’s voice and individual branding outside of the usual, “this is our story”, “please donate”, and “thank you for your donation” messaging.
 The cover letter is a natural place for another chance to connect the donor to a nonprofit’s mission and work.